-A 1099 contains important tax information which is also being reported to the Internal Revenue Service.
-If you received a 1099 form, the State of Maine's records show that you were paid money during the calendar year which the IRS considers taxable.
-Some of the types of payments that qualify are rents, prizes or winnings, payments for services to non-employees, and some types of payments for healthcare or medical assistance.
+A 1099 contains important tax information, which is also being reported to the Internal Revenue Service.
+If you received a 1099 form, the State of Maine's records show that you were paid money during the calendar year, which the IRS considers taxable.
+Some of the types of payments that qualify are rents, prizes or winnings, payments for services to non-employees, forestry cost share reimbursements and some types of payments for healthcare or medical assistance.

 Below are common reasons a 1099 may have been issued: